-The Board is responsible for approving the annual plan and budget.
-An evaluation of the performance of the Citizens Information Board by reference to the annual plan and budget will commence in 2020.
+The Board is responsible for approving the annual business plan and budget.
+The performance of the Citizens Information Board by reference to the annual business plan and budget is monitored by the Board through updates on the plan and financial performance at each Board meeting.